BoscoJared/disparse/docs/introduction.md

 ### Help commands

 Help commands are automatically generated by disparse.
-The help commands reserve two flags, `-h/--help` and `-p/--page`.
+The help commands reserve one flag, `-h/--help`.
 Don't use these in your own commands.
 The help command also reserves the `help` command name.
 The help command will only display commands & subcommands that the calling user has access to.

  - `!help` will show a list of all commands along with their description.
  - `!command -h` or `!command --help` or `!help command` will show a list of flags for that command and their descriptions.